HarmonizedMRI/SMS-EPI/README.md

 ## Beta testers wanted!

-If you have an interest in multi-site fMRI, or just want to prototype new EPI fMRI methods, our Pulseq SMS-EPI fMRI protocol may be for you.
+If you have an interest in multi-site fMRI or want to prototype new EPI fMRI methods, our Pulseq SMS-EPI fMRI protocol may be for you.
 If you'd like to give it a quick try for evaluation purposes, or are already sure you want to use it for your fMRI studies, send an email to jfnielse@umich.edu and we will work with you to install the Pulseq interpreters and the sequence and reconstruction code.